Skip to main content

 • The address was temporarily invalid and is now active again.
 Caution: This could be a spam trap!

-Attempts to send emails to unknown addresses are therefore associated with a high risk of blacklisting your own sending IP.
+Attempts to send emails to unknown addresses are therefore associated with a high risk of block listing your own sending IP.
 If an address that you know to be valid with 100% has been marked as "unknown", please contact our customer service.

 Host unknown (Unknown host)